-To paraphrase the saying attributed to Abraham Lincoln and made popular by the NDC’s Asiedu Nketia, laws without enforcement are just good pieces of advice.
-Stakeholders in the fight against child trafficking like the International Justice Mission (IJM) have found this to be especially true.
+To paraphrase the saying attributed to Abraham Lincoln laws without enforcement are just good pieces advice.
+Stakeholders in the fight against child trafficking like the International Justice Mission (IJM) in Ghana have found this to be especially true.

-At a meeting with sections of the media, the IJM’s Field Office Director, Will Lathrop, noted the poor capacity of state welfare agencies and even the relevant sections of the Ministry of Women, Children and Social Protection.
-The government is also unable to provide facilities for rescued children who are all but orphans.
+I was fortunate to be part of a media forum on the state of child trafficking in Ghana were IJM’s Field Office Director, Will Lathrop noted the poor capacity of state welfare agencies and the government’s inability to provide facilities for rescued children who are all but orphans.

 “Not all kids can go back home [if rescued], maybe their parents have died or maybe they are from Togo or Nigeria or they don’t even know where they live,” Mr. Lathrop reminded.

 But the most important gap remains the lack of enforcement of the laws, which is necessary to turn the tide of child trafficking.

 Back in 2013, IJM’s operational assessment on the Southern Part of Lake Volta found that 57.6 percent, representing 444 of 771 children working on southern part of Lake Volta alone were trafficked into forced labor.
 The assessment concluded that the majority of children working on the lake are too young as about 20 percent of them were six years old or younger.

 The Global Slavery Index currently estimates that there are 21, 000 children working in and around the Volta Lake.
 Of course, there are nuances to consider as some of these children fall under the grey area of child labour; which is a whole other discussion on its own.

 The fact remains that child trafficking is illegal in Ghana.
 But the problem isn’t the lack of laws.
 It’s the lack of enforcement which, in IJM’s eyes, pushes us towards chaos.